waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_4.md

-##Stage 4: Refactoring vs New Features
+##Stage 4: Add the next Feature Test

 ***As with all Makers Academy materials, there may be subtle errors in the following materials.
 Please try to approach those as challenges on which to polish your debugging skills - pull requests always welcome.***

 Our feature test is passing, ensuring that we are delivering value to our client.
 We've got unit tests for the `Bike` and `DockingStation` classes.
-However our DockingStation is very tightly coupled to the Bike class.
-It might seem obvious that all a DockingStation ever needs to do is release Bikes, but Ruby programmers pride themselves on removing dependencies between objects.

-Our feature test requires an object that responds to the 'working?' method.
-Ultimately, it doesn't care what the *class* of the object is.
-In the future our client might want docking stations to release objects of class `MountainBike` or `Scooter` and we expect our user will continue to want objects that are working.
-You can see an example of how we might decouple our objects in the [dependency injection pill&nbsp;:pill:](../pills/dependency_injection.md).

-However, this sort of refactoring might be considered premature as we may naturally evolve our code away from this tight coupling in due course.
-Rather than rushing to refactor, let's consider another user story in the same part of the problem space:
+Now let's consider another user story in the same part of the problem space:

 ```
 As a member of the public,